dmcgraw14/Prime-Tables/README.md

 I am also pleased with the method I used to create the prime table.
 Rather than iterate over a whole 2D-array and calculate each value
 I wrote a function that mirrors one side of the array across the diagonal that goes from [0,0] to [n+1, n+1].

+After completing the prime number algorithm I looked up a more efficient way to do it, and I believe if I had more time I was on the right path and could have come close to the algorithm I found.
+The algorithm I found had a time complexity of
+O(√n) as it only check if every number less than the √n was a factor of n.